How To Create Pro Quality PowerPoint Presentations Using Google Slides

 Export as a PowerPoint

 Transitions are a small detail but a very important one.
 They are one of the things that turns a boring presentation into one of pro quality.
-To change how one slide shifts to the next, click Slide and then Change transition.
+To change how one slide shifts to the next, click Slide and then Transition.
 The Animation panel will open where you can select your transition of choice.
-Choose one of No transition, Fade, Slide from right, Slide from left, Flip, Cube and Gallery.
+Choose one of None, Dissolve, Fade, Slide from right, Slide from left, Flip, Cube and Gallery.

 Google Slides is a powerful productivity tool.
 While working in your browser instead of within PowerPoint may take a little getting used to, the two applications looks, feel and work enough alike to make the shift simple.
 Considering one applications costs hundreds of dollars and one is completely free, it makes sense to be friends with Google Slides!